 Then they came for the voiceless, those who were unborn, and I did not speak out—

-Because I was already born.
+Because I had already been born.

 Then they came for the religious, those were particularly devout and clung to their beliefs, and and I did not speak out—